Making ChatGPT sound human is mostly about using descriptive language in your prompts — poor input leads to poor output.

 AI generated responses largely depend on your instructions — vague input equals vague output.

-Your prompts must be as specific as possible when asking AI platforms to generate content.
+Your prompts must be as specific as possible when asking ChatGPT to write content.

 Instruct them to expand on each heading and bullet point within your outline.
 This prevents the AI model from providing generic information or going off-topic.